stagbl/stagbl/DESIGN.md

-This document records design choices an guidelines for StagBL.
+This document records design choices and guidelines for StagBL.
 Each point should include a rationale [in brackets].

 # Code style